 Democrats Northam, Murphy projected to win gubernatorial races

-The Democratic candidates swept to victory in Tuesday's gubernatorial races, with Fox News projecting Ralph Northam will beat Ed Gillespie in Virginia and Phil Murphy will beat Kim Guadagno in New Jersey.
+Democrats rode to victory in the hotly contested gubernatorial elections in Virginia and New Jersey on Tuesday, as Ralph Northam defeated Republican Ed Gillespie in Virginia and Phil Murphy beat Republican Kim Guadagno in New Jersey, according to Fox News projections.

 The victories -- especially the win in Virginia -- are a shot in the arm to the beleaguered Democratic Party, which has lost four special congressional elections to Republicans since Donald Trump was elected president a year ago.

 Northam won with the support of federal government employees and non-white voters, according to the Fox News Voter Analysis.

-With 58 percent of precincts reporting, Northam led Gillespie 51 percent to 48 percent.

-Meanwhile, in New Jersey, Democratic nominee Murphy will beat Republican Lt.
-Gov. Kim Guadagno in the state's gubernatorial contest, according to the Fox News Voter Analysis.
+"Tonight we proved that we're stronger when we value and fight for one another," Northam tweeted Tuesday evening.
+"Onward to Richmond!"

+Meanwhile, President Trump reacted to the results by saying Gillespie, whom he supported, did not adequately embrace him during the race.

+"Ed Gillespie worked hard but did not embrace me or what I stand for," the president tweeted.
+"Don’t forget, Republicans won 4 out of 4 House seats, and with the economy doing record numbers, we will continue to win, even bigger than before!"

 Ahead of Tuesday’s elections, the president repeatedly tweeted his support for Gillespie in the race to replace Democratic Gov. Terry McAuliffe in Virginia, while staying quiet about Guadagno in New Jersey.
-Polling in recent weeks has shown Gillespie gaining ground on Northam in Virginia, the only southern state lost by Trump in 2016.
+Polling in recent weeks had shown Gillespie gaining ground on Northam in Virginia, the only southern state lost by Trump in 2016.

-Gillespie, a former chairman of the Republican National Committee, has been campaigning on issues embraced by Trump during the presidential campaign, vowing to crack down on sanctuary cities and the MS-13 gang.
+Gillespie, a former chairman of the Republican National Committee, has been campaigning on some issues embraced by Trump during the presidential campaign, vowing to crack down on sanctuary cities and the MS-13 gang.

-“Ralph Northam will allow crime to be rampant in Virginia,” Trump tweeted from Asia, where he’s on a foreign trip.
+“Ralph Northam will allow crime to be rampant in Virginia,” Trump tweeted earlier in the day from Asia, where he’s on a foreign trip.
 “He’s weak on crime, weak on our GREAT VETS, Anti-Second Amendment and has been horrible on Virginia economy.
 Vote @EdWGillespie today!”

-In Virginia, the race between Gillespie and Northam has gotten particularly nasty in recent weeks, with each side accusing the other of running ads that are out of line and racially tinged.
+The race between Gillespie and Northam has gotten particularly nasty in recent weeks, with each side accusing the other of running ads that are out of line and racially tinged.

 VIRGINIA GUBERNATORIAL RACE GUIDE